Serious (TV series)

+Series guide

 Serious Jungle (2002)

-Serious Jungle aired in 2002.
+The series (then known as Extreme Challenge) was first announced by Nigel Pickard, Controller of CBBC, on 19 November 2001.
+Serious Jungle was aired around Christmas 2002 and New Year 2003.
 Chosen from 1,000 applicants, eight adventurers faced a mission to build a feeding platform in the heart of the Borneo jungle, to help return orangutans to the wild (many of them rescued after being illegally kept as pets).
-They were in the rainforest for three weeks.
+They were in the rainforest for three weeks, with the series being filmed in August 2002.
 The Serious Jungle eight were accompanied by expedition leaders Bruce Parry and Emma Jay.

 Larry gave an interview in 2007, giving advice to those about to apply for Serious Ocean, as well as some advice for successful applicants.

 Serious Desert (2003)

 Serious Desert aired from 20 to 31 October 2003.
 After 6,500 applications, eight adventurers were chosen to travel to Namibia and try and save the endangered black rhinoceros.
 They sleep under tarpaulin in the dunes and see black rhinos, but also wildebeest, zebra, springbok, giraffes, jackals, snakes, scorpions and elephants.
 Filming from 13 April to 5 May 2003, they build a new camel enclosure and finally make an epic fifty mile trek across the Namibian sand dunes to the Skeleton Coast.
 Returning from the previous series, Bruce Parry and Emma Jay were the expedition leaders who led the team.